 We will be particularly interested in the case that \hat{a} and \check{a}^{-1} are unbounded random variables.
-This is for example the case for elliptic partial differential equations (PDEs for short) with lognormal coefficients.
+This is for example the case for elliptic PDEs with lognormal coefficients.
 Thus, preconditioned finite dimensional discretizations suffer from random condition numbers that are unbounded and respectively interative methods contract with random contraction numbers, which may have realizations arbitrarily close to one with positive probability.
-At first sight one may overcome this with random interation numbers specified by a threshold of residual errors with the disadvantage of the occurance of large iteration numbers, when samples of the random contraction number are close to one.
-Also, bounds on the computational work for such strategy would be probabilistic.
-A main result of this paper is that deterministic iteration numbers exist that allow for strong convergence, i.e., convergence of certain iterative methods in the $L^q(\Omega; \mathcal{V})$ -norm, $q \in [1, +\infty)$.
+At first sight one may overcome this with random interation numbers specified by a threshold of residual errors with the disadvantage of the occurrence of large iteration numbers, when samples of the random contraction number are close to one.
+Also, bounds on the computational work for such strategies would be probabilistic.
+A main new contribution of this paper is that deterministic iteration numbers exist that allow for strong convergence, i.e., convergence of well known iterative methods in the $L^q(\Omega; \mathcal{V})$ -norm, $q \in [1, +\infty)$, such as multigrid, multilevel preconditioned conjugate gradient, or domain decomposition.
 This is possible due to tail bounds of the random contraction numbers, which for example are satisfied in the important case of elliptic PDEs with lognormal coefficients.
-In this case, deterministic, essentially optimal complexity bounds are implied for the solution of resulting random linear systems when well known multigrid or domain decomposition methods are applied.
-This enables also rigorous, deterministic complexity bounds for multilevel Monte Carlo (MLMC for short) approximations of mean fields.
-Assumptions on the computational cost of PDE solvers that were made in previous papers [12, 23, 18] to obtain complexity bounds of MLMC are pervaded by the theory presented in this manuscript.
-We will treat the case that $a{\omega}(\cdot,\cdot)$ is symmetric for \mathbb{P} -a.e. ω .
-However, the presented theory can be extended to certain non-symmetric operators, see for example cp.
-[10, Section 11].
+As a consequence, deterministic, essentially optimal complexity bounds are implied for the solution of resulting random linear systems when well known multigrid or domain decomposition methods are applied.
+This enables also rigorous, deterministic, essentially optimal complexity bounds for MLMC approximations of mean fields, which was previously unknown.
+Assumptions on the computational cost of PDE solvers that were made in previous papers [14, 37, 27] to obtain complexity bounds of MLMC and partly to calibrate the MLMC estimator are pervaded by the new theory presented in this manuscript.
+We will treat the case that $a{\omega}(\cdot, \cdot)$ is symmetric for \mathbb{P} -a.e. ω .
+However, the presented theory can be extended to certain non-symmetric operators, see for example cf. [12, Section 11].